w3c/json-ld-wg/WorkMode/index.md

 ## Participation and Communication

-The group's formal Participation and Communication models are documented in the <span class="todo"> [Participation](https://www.w3.org/2018/03/jsonld-wg-charter.html#participation) and [Communications](https://www.w3.org/2018/03/jsonld-wg-charter.html#communication)</span> sections of its Charter, respectively.
+The group's formal Participation and Communication models are documented in the [Participation](https://www.w3.org/2018/03/jsonld-wg-charter.html#participation) and [Communications](https://www.w3.org/2018/03/jsonld-wg-charter.html#communication) sections of its Charter, respectively.

 A WG member may participate in various ways including: